Wound suturing

 • Coagulopathy (such as hemophilia)

-Relative contraindications include severely contaminated wounds or patient allergies to suture materials.
+Relative contraindications include severely contaminated wounds or patients allergic to suture materials.

 Postoperative care is crucial: